ministryofjustice/opg-sirius-supervision-management-information/json-server/README.md

 ## Middleware

-### Error Rerouter
+### User Permissions

-To allow us to test validation and error handling where we expect bad requests to be returned from the API, the `error-rerouter` middleware enables requests to be rerouted to an errors table in `db.json` and returned with a `400` status code.
+To allow us to test different permissions validation the `switch-user` middleware enables requests to be rerouted to the users listed in `db.json`.
-To add this to your Cypress test, simply set the `fail-route` cookie and add the expected error to the database, using the cookie's value as the id.
+We only expect users with a "Reporting User" permission to be able to view the pages.
+To add custom permissions use the `x-test-user-id` cookie, the default is set to be a user with the Reporting User permissions.

 e.g.:

-`cy.setCookie("fail-route", "notes")`

-This will reroute to `/errors/notes` and return the data stored in the `errors` object with the id `notes`.

----

-### Success Rerouter
-This is the same as above, except to handle successful requests that are hard to fit into the JSON model.
-Follow the same pattern as the error rerouter but use the `success-route` and put the data in the `successes` object.
-Please read the very helpful readme on the [json-server GitHub](https://github.com/typicode/json-serve) for more information.
+`cy.setCookie("x-test-user-id", reportingUser);`
+(in this example reportingUser is set to string "1")